Topics

 Hachioji CampusFaculty of Education Professor Honored as Marianas Tourism Ambassador

-Professor Nakayama has been conducting research on culture, history, and education in the Mariana Islands since 2007, and has published books and papers.
-In 2013, we established the Chamorro dance group Guma' Famagu'on Tano' Yani Tasi (meaning Children of the Earth and Sea) with student volunteers from the Department of Department of Elementary Education in Faculty of Education at our university, and have held international exchange events and collaborated with Teikyo University Elementary School We have been involved in activities such as the work project ``What is a Chamorro?''
-Additionally, in January 2018, the Teikyo University Museum held a special exhibition titled ``The truth about the southern paradise Mariana Islands: Do you know Guam, Saipan, Rota, and Tinian Islands?''
-Together with Professor Nakayama, the students learn about Chamorro history through dance, and deepen their learning by thinking about developed and developing countries and themselves.
+Since 2007, Professor Nakayama has conducted research on the culture, history, and education of the Mariana Islands, publishing books and papers.
+In 2013, he and a group of students from Faculty of Education Department of Elementary Education, founded the Chamorro dance group Guma' Famagu'on Tano' Yani Tasi (Children of the Earth and Sea), which has been involved in international exchange events and a collaborative project with Teikyo University Elementary School titled "What is Chamorro?"
+In January 2018, the Teikyo University Museum held a special exhibition titled "The Truth about the Mariana Islands: A Southern Paradise: Do You Know About Guam, Saipan, Rota, and Tinian Island?"
+Students learn Chamorro history through dance with Professor Nakayama, deepening their understanding by thinking about developed and developing countries, as well as themselves.

 State of the day 01